2002 Florida gubernatorial election

 The 2002 Florida gubernatorial election took place on November 5, 2002, for the post of Governor of Florida.
-Incumbent Republican governor Jeb Bush defeated Democratic candidate Bill McBride.
-Bush became the first Republican governor of Florida to win re-election to a second term.
+Incumbent Republican Governor Jeb Bush defeated Democratic candidate Bill McBride.
+Bush became the first Republican governor of Florida to win election to a second term.
 This election was the last time until 2022 that a Florida gubernatorial candidate won the general election by double digits or that a Republican won Miami-Dade County.

 Republican nomination

 Jeb Bush announced that he would run for re-election in June 2001 after first being elected in 1998.
 Bush was unopposed for the GOP nomination, and spent the summer amassing a war chest of over $5.6 million towards his re-election campaign.